DavidDerhy/api-docs/source/includes/_getting_started.md

 If you do not have a Fidor account yet or choose to create a separate account for development visit Fidor Bank's webpage [Fidor DE](https://www.fidor.de/register) and register for an account.
 Registering for just a "Fidor Community Account" is sufficient for testing the API.

-After verification of your email address, you are asked to enter a mobile phone number and will receive a confirmation SMS with an MTan.
-Once you have entered the MTan you will have created a new Fidor Account.
+You will have to provide some personal information, a valid e-mail address and a mobile number (to send you a confirmation SMS).
+Please follow the [illustrated step-by-step guide here](https://developer.fidor.de/kb/create-an-account/).

 You may extend your Fidor Account to a full blown bank account now, but you do not need to.
 You can do that at any time later.

-Once you went through these steps you can go to the [Application Manager](https://apm.fidor.de/) and
+Once you created your account you can go to the [Application Manager](https://apm.fidor.de/) and

 *Please do not confuse the* Fidor Community Account *with the* Developer Community Account *you need if you want to take part in the discussion in [Developer Community Forums](https://developer.fidor.de/community/).*